I can’t believe how much hidden grime this $6 scrubbing tool pulled out of areas I had already cleaned

 Pink Burlington bespoke vonfetti pink Edwardian basin

-I used mine initially on a pesky track where the shower tray meets the glass door.
+I used mine initially to clean a shower track, where the shower tray meets the glass door.
 It had mineral deposits and soap scum I was struggling to clean.

 It also works for other ridges areas like window tracks, or where hardware such as shower fixtures meet tiles or basins, as well as tired grout.
 If you’ve spotted ‘pink mold’, which is actually a colony of bacteria, get a crevice scrubbing brush like this one from Walmart for easy cleaning.